LionscraftTeam/DUCK-Knowledge-Base/spec-update-draft.md

 ### Contributors to this version:

-This builds on the content developed as version 1, and we gratefully acknowledge everyone who developed that.
+This specification builds on the content developed as the DUCK Knowledge Base, and we gratefully acknowledge the contributions from everyone who developed that.
 In addition, specific contributions to this version have been made by:

-Oriol, Miguel, Ivan Ang, Sreepriya Kalarikka, Antonio, CK Teo, Julian Ueding, Scott Waller
+Oriol, Miguel, Ivan Ang, Sreepriya Kalarikka, Antonio, CK Teo, Julian Ueding, Scott Waller, @dracaryspierce, Sven, ...

-(The editor apologises for any names that have been missed, and requests that you let us know so we can rectify that).
+(This list is a work in progress.
+The editor apologises for any names that have been missed, and requests that you let us know so we can rectify that).

 ### Editor: Chaals Nevile